dhairya-p/tic-tac-toe-with-ai/README.md

 * **AI vs. AI**: Watch the computer play against itself
 * **Player vs. AI**: Play against a computer opponent, with 3 levels of difficulty: easy, medium, hard
   - The "Easy" difficulty level just makes a random move.
-  - The "Medium" difficulty level uses some logic to find wining and blocking moves.
+  - The "Medium" difficulty level uses some logic to find winning and blocking moves.
   - The "Hard" difficulty level uses the **Minimax algorithm** to make the best possible move every time, making it an unbeatable opponent.

 ---